nsmryan/itscomputersciencetime.com/content/2021-11-22-Protoflight-Flight-Software.md

 software system.
 I wanted to explore this space while keeping things as small as possible.
-For a sense of scale- protoflight as a whole is likely to remain smaller then many single CFS apps, and at least an order of magnitude smaller then CFS itself, or even CFE (or really even just OSAL).
+For a sense of scale- protoflight as a whole is likely to remain smaller then many single CFS apps, and at least an order of magnitude smaller then CFS itself, or even CFE (or even just OSAL, and maybe even one module within OSAL).

 I like the idea of this software as a model of a real system.
 One could study such a small system, modify it, add new features, as an exploration of a design concept.
-You could also use it as a way to understand a practice that is not necessarily obvious such as how to do unit tests in embedded systems, how to do a small OS abstraction layer, how to implement common mechanisms in these systems such as a message bus, packet headers, fault detection, etc.
+The small size allows an individual to understand the entire project, and use it as a way to understand or explore a practice that is not necessarily obvious.
+A larger system's interia prevents this kind of exploration, and muddies the core concepts such as how to do unit tests in embedded systems, how to do a small OS abstraction layer, how to implement common mechanisms in these systems such as a message bus, packet headers, fault detection, etc.